 An activity or event that causes a hard blow to the abdomen or the back can cause kidney injuries.
 While these types of injuries aren’t necessarily common in car accidents, the damage they inflict can be extensive when they do occur.
 That’s why it’s important to identify the signs in time and get the needed medical treatment.
 This will also help you make an accurate claim to your insurance company.

-If you have been in a car crash and you are noticing one of the signs mentioned below, go to the doctor immediately and express your concern about kidney injuries.
 You should see the doctor regardless, however, if you went through a routine exam and started noticing symptoms after that, it’s time for a new appointment.

 Blood in Your Urine